 Speaking of reference materials, you can always create your own by taking photos of objects, landscapes, and even people that you would like to illustrate.
 You don’t need a state of the art camera for this.
 Portability is probably more important; just something to quickly capture an image or scene.
 In fact, the camera on your phone is probably ideal for this purpose because it is easily accessible and always with you.

-You’ also be able to convert your work into the proper format for other mediums.
+You’ll also be able to convert your work into the proper format for other mediums.
 For example, if you wanted to print a drawing onto a t-shirt, you could do so via digitization.
-Digitizing your work in this way also allows you to turn our collections into a beautiful book.
+Digitizing your work in this way also allows you to turn your collections into a beautiful book.

-If you prefer working in the digital realm, you could technically create beautiful illustrations without any of the above if you have a smart tablet, such as an iPad.
+If you prefer working in the digital realm, you could technically create beautiful illustrations without any of the above if you have a smart tablet, such as an iPad, and the right illustration software.

 Another great advantage of using a tablet is that you can skip the scanning phase entirely.
 If the final version of your illustration involves digitization of any kind, you may find it convenient to work on an iPad or tablet from the beginning.

-Whether you’re working in the digital realm or with pen and paper, mastering a few essential tools will see you well on your way to developing your own unique style of illustration.
+Whether you’re working in the digital realm or with pen and paper, mastering a few essential book illustration tools will see you well on your way to developing your own unique style of illustration.

-Do you have a favorite illustration tool for books that you think we should have included?
+Do you have a favorite book illustration tool that you think we should have included?
 Let us know in the comments below!

 Ready to make a professional portfolio of your illustrations?
 Get started with one of our high-on-design templates or create your own custom layout from scratch.